wallberg/blog/_drafts/review-evolution-20.md

 [^neodarwinism]:

-    Continuing,
+    On Neo-Darwinism:

+    > Darwin himself didn't strongly evangelize his belief that the variations, or the mutations, were random.
+Randomness didn't become dogma until the 20th century.
+Darwin didn't know where the variations came from.
+He didn't know about genetics and he didn't know anything about cells or DNA. {% cite marshallEvolutionBreakingDeadlock2015 -l 36 %}

     > For simplicity, in this book I will normally refer to Neo-Darwinism and the Modern Synthesis as Darwinism.
-Here, the use of Darwinism emphasizes assumptions of randomness.
+Here, the use of Darwinism emphasizes assumptions of randomness. {% cite marshallEvolutionBreakingDeadlock2015 -l 37 %}

     I found the author's practice of "normally", but not always, referring to *Neo-Darwinism* as *Darwinism* to be confusing, because it became difficult to distinguish when he is referring to *random mutation* versus *natural selection*.
 In addition, the term *Neo-Darwinism* itself may not be as strongly tied to randomness as the author suggests.